kdisharoon/candy-wars/README.md

 You may also encounter situations where you will gain or lose a certain amount of candy based on neighborhood factors.

 The eventual goal is to read in candy and neighborhood info from a database using custom API calls, rather than hard-coding that info.
 Web interface rather than command-line as well.

+Note: project initially created as part of another existing repository in BitBucket, so transferring it to Github does not include the version history from the first few edits.